kohcl17/pipeline_project/README.md

 **profile**: if no profile has been specified, nextflow will use your local environment which may not have the necessary packages installed.
 For best performance, create a docker image from the instructions above and specify profile docker.

 # Expected Output
 The expected output can be found in the expected_results folder of this repository.

+# Future Work

+- Basic visualisation of repertoire diversity, with some emphasis on V3J clonotypes
+- Contigs from multiple samples or even group-level comparisons